 Yes.
 If the agreement is to have the best chance of being effective, then both parties need to actively take legal advice.

-- All issues relating to your finances – particularly consider what might be pre-marital assets, for example a property or investments or pensions, consider what inheritances may be received.
+- All issues relating to your finances – particularly consider what might be pre-marital assets, for example a property or investments or pensions, consider what inheritances you may receive.
 Then consider what you each have now and what you each want to do with your assets.

-- Consider what the position would be if there were to have children together.
+- Consider what the position would be if you were to have children together.

-- Consider what would happen in the short term if there was a separation.
+- Consider what would happen in the short term if you were to separate.

-- Consider what might happen if there was a separation after a longer period – maybe think in terms of years together.
+- Consider what might happen if you were to separate after a certain period of time – maybe think in terms of years together.

 - What would happen if either of you could not work through ill health?

 Inevitably there is an element of crystal ball gazing, and the reason Prenuptial Agreements can fail is because the court has to look at the financial position at the time it hears the case.
 It is important therefore to ensure that the parties reasonable needs are met, ensure that the agreement is drafted after full financial disclosure, that there is legal advice taken by both, that the outcome is fair and there is no duress on either to sign it.

 What is the difference between Prenuptial Agreements and Postnuptial Agreements?

 A Prenuptial Agreement is entered in to before you get married.
 A Postnuptial Agreement after you are married.

 The way in which you decide to negotiate your Prenuptial Agreement will gear the amount of time it takes.
 If you approach it through traditional solicitor exchanges of documents, correspondence and telephone conversations, then it can be a lengthy process.
 It is for this reason we advocate using collaborative law.

 Certainly, they can.
 If a Prenuptial agreement is not properly entered into with full financial disclosure, legal advice on both sides, a substantial amount of time before any wedding (at the least 28 days) and on the basis that it is fair, then almost certainly it will be disregarded.